Lumps and Bumps Near the Vagina: What Are They?

 Clogged sweat glands can occur anywhere, including the genitalia.
 These sweat glands can become infected.
 Hidradenitis suppurativa is one condition that causes painful clogged sweat glands that can occur in areas like the groin or anal area, under the breasts, or in the armpits.
 This condition causes painful red bumps or sores that may itch and leak pus, according to the American Academy of Family Physicians.
 Hot compresses, antibacterial soap, and non-steroidal anti-inflammatory drugs may be used to relieve symptoms.
 If your symptoms are more severe, antibiotics may be needed.

 Genital herpes is an STD.
 When first infected, you may experience flu-like symptoms in addition to genital symptoms, according to ACOG.
-Genital symptoms may include tender and painful sores resembling bug bites, which often appear in clusters.
-Over a few days, they turn into blisters, which eventually open, scab over, and heal without scars.
+Genital symptoms may include tender and painful open sores, which often appear in clusters.
+Genital symptoms typically are painful, open ulcerations that eventually scab over, and heal without scars.
 After the first outbreak, recurrent outbreaks are usually shorter and less painful, decreasing in frequency over time.
 Treatment includes antiviral and pain medications.

 Human papillomavirus (HPV)